(Sotto Gli Occhi dell’Assassino)

 Peter Neal, an American writer of sensationalistic thrillers, arrives in Rome on a press tour.
 At the same time, a girl has her throat slit and is left with pages from Neal’s book ‘Tenebrae’ stuffed into her mouth.
 The murders continue, always imitating scenes from his books, at the same time as the killer taunts Neal with messages.

 Tenebrae was one of the films from cult Italian director Dario Argento.
 Argento had emerged in the 1970s with successful giallo psycho-thrillers like The Bird with the Crystal Plumage (1970), The Cat O’Nine Tails (1971), Four Flies on Grey Velvet (1971) and Deep Red (1976), all of which made a virtue of artistically staged ultra-sadistic murders.
-Argento then found international success with the occult thriller Suspiria (1977) and its sequel Inferno (1980).
+Argento then found international acclaim with the occult thriller Suspiria (1977).